Chapter 4734-5 Chiropractic Program Standards and Requirements

 (B) The curriculum of doctor of chiropractic degree programs shall include, but not be limited to, the following subjects: anatomy; biochemistry; physiology; microbiology; pathology; public health; physical, clinical, and laboratory diagnosis; gynecology; obstetrics; pediatrics; geriatrics; dermatology; otolaryngology; diagnostic imaging procedures; psychology; nutrition/dietetics; biomechanics; orthopedics; neurology; first aid and emergency procedures; spinal analysis; principles and practice of chiropractic; adjustive techniques; rehabilitative procedures, including physiological therapeutics and/or ancillary therapeutics; clinical decision making; research methods and procedures; and professional practice ethics.

 (D) In considering whether to approve a doctor of chiropractic degree program , or to continue approval of a doctor of chiropractic degree program , the board shall utilize the "Standards" of the council in making its decision.

 (E) Doctor of chiropractic degree programs with board approval prior to the effective date of this rule shall continue to have approval for its doctor of chiropractic graduates to be eligible for licensure in Ohio.
 This approval continues until it is removed in accordance with this chapter.
 Board approval of programs and institutions runs concurrently with council accreditation.

-(A) The board shall maintain a cooperative relationship with the council on chiropractic education (hereinafter "CCE").
-The board may accept the "CCE" designations of "full accreditation" and "recognized candidate for accreditation" of a chiropractic educational institution or program, and grant board approval of those institutions or programs for graduates of a Doctor of Chiropractic degree program to be eligible for Ohio licensure.
+(A) The board shall maintain a cooperative relationship with the council on chiropractic education (hereinafter "CCE" or "council").
+The board may accept the "CCE" designation of "accredited doctor of chiropractic program/institution" of a doctor of chiropractic degree program and grant board approval of those institutions or programs for graduates of a doctor of chiropractic degree program to be eligible for Ohio licensure.
 If the "CCE" removes accreditation from an institution or program, the board may ratify this decision by removing its approval, permitting the institution or program the due process procedures contained within Chapter 119. of the Revised Code.
 However, the board need only prove that the "CCE" has withdrawn its accreditation for the board to revoke its approval of the program or institution.